avoid lahn jali and lahn khafi

 Understanding Lahn Jali (The Major Mistakes)

 Lahn Jali refers to the major mistake in the recitation of the Quran.
-Major mistake meaning refers to the major errors in pronunciation that would cause altering the original sound of letters, resulting in the change of meaning.
+Major mistake meaning refers to the major errors in pronunciation that would cause altering the original sound of letters, resulting in a change of meaning.

 For example, pronouncing a ‘Qaf’ as a ‘kaf’ would be considered Lahn Jali.
 These mistakes change the meaning of the word and, by extension, the verse, highlighting the difference between major and minor errors in Tajweed.